IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

-      - x (float): The value whose arc cosine is to be returned.
+      - x (float):
+        The value whose arc cosine is to be returned.

 > ##### **Returns:**

+      - floa
-      - float: The arc cosine of x, in radians.
+        The arc cosine of x, in radians.

 ---